Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Sympathetic cooling with multiple ions

-Using the above insight, for the second step of our search ($N>8$) we search only for equilibrium configurations where all the objects lie exactly along the $z-$axis.
-We set the $x,y$ coordinates of each object to zero and run the same search algorithm $10^4N$ times.
-At each run the initial $z-$coordinates for each object are drawn randomly within the segment $\vert z\vert < 100~\mathrm{\mu m}$.
-We retain only the solutions for which the full $(3N+3)\times(3N+3)$ Hamiltonian is dynamically and Floquet-stable~\footnote{For certain values of $N$ additional stable solutions appeared in less than $0.01$\% of the runs.
-These solutions were discarded as they would correspond to weakly stable minima occupying a very small volume in coordinate space, and thus unlikely to confine the objects under the influence of small -- e.g. thermal -- fluctuations.}.
-No stable solutions were found for $13 \le N \le 20$, suggesting that $N=12$ is the maximum amount of ions that can be co-trapped along a single axis for the chosen parameter values.
-However, we remark that this is not a fundamental limitation but rather a constraint imposed by the choice of parameters in Table~\ref{tab:parameters}.
+No stable solutions were found for $N>8$, suggesting that $N=8$ is the maximum number of ions that can be co-trapped along a single axis for the chosen parameter values~\footnote{For $N=9$ an additional stable solution was found appeared in less than $0.01$\% of the runs.
+This solution was discarded as it corresponds to a weakly stable minimum occupying a very small volume in coordinate space, and thus unlikely to confine the objects under the influence of small -- e.g. thermal -- fluctuations.}.
+Note that this number is below the prediction for the number of ions one can stably trap in a single-frequency trap ($N \approx 13$ for our parameters according to Ref.~\cite{Enzer_2000}).
+Physically, this is expected as the nanoparticle has large mass and charge and thus pushes the ions away from it, leading to smaller ion-ion separations along $z$ and thus to the onset of Coulomb-induced instability at lower $N$.
+We remark that this is not a fundamental limitation but rather a constraint imposed by the choice of parameters in Table~\ref{tab:parameters}.
 For instance, increasing the trap stiffness in the radial directions could enable trapping more ions in this configuration.
-We do not explore such improvements in this work as $N\le 12$ is sufficient for the purposes of this section, namely to quantify the scaling of sympathetic cooling performance with $N$.
+We do not explore such improvements in this work as $N\le 8$ is sufficient for the purposes of this section, namely to quantify the scaling of sympathetic cooling performance with $N$.

-Since the equilibrium positions lie on the $z-$axis, the motional degrees of freedom along each axis decouple.
-We thus focus hereafter only on the dynamics of each object along the $z-$axis, which is governed by the $(N+1)\times(N+1)$ Hamiltonian (see Eq.~\eqref{eq:hamiltonian-quantum-N })
+Since the equilibrium positions lie on the $z$-axis, the motional degrees of freedom along each axis decouple.
+We thus focus hereafter only on the dynamics of each object along the $z$-axis, which is governed by the $(N+1)\times(N+1)$ Hamiltonian (see Eq.~\eqref{eq:hamiltonian-quantum-N })

 with